Simple examples of Event Listeners in Javascript

 nameField.value = nameField.value.toUpperCase();

 Instead of directly getting the name field, it’s more appropriate to use the event object to access it instead.
-That way when the field gets renamed, you won’t need to update the scripting code at all.
+That way when the field gets renamed, you won’t need to update that part of the scripting code at all.

 function caseCheck(evt) {